pierre-24/ec-interface/DOCUMENTATION.md

 To use this package, you need to have a running VASP version, compiled [with HDF5 support](https://www.vasp.at/wiki/index.php/Makefile.include#HDF5_support_.28strongly_recommended.29) (`-DVASP_HDF5`).
 This code has been tested with VASP 6.3.2 and 6.4.1.
-If you want to perform liquid phase calculations (either with the Poisson-Boltzmann or Homogeneous Background approaches), you also need to compile VASP with [VASPsol](https://github.com/henniggroup/VASPsol) (by following the intruction in their repository).
+If you want to perform liquid phase calculations (either with the Poisson-Boltzmann or Homogeneous Background approaches), you also need to compile VASP with [VASPsol](https://github.com/henniggroup/VASPsol) (by following the instructions in their repository).

 Finally, to install this package, you need a running Python 3 installation (Python >= 3.10 recommended), and